kpratik2015/My-Notes/Java.md

     - [Find frequency of characters in a string in java - Ref](#find-frequency-of-characters-in-a-string-in-java---ref)
     - [Create Singleton - Ref](#create-singleton---ref)
   - [References/Useful Links](#referencesuseful-links)

+## Java Essentials

+jshell creates REPL i.e. Read, Evaluate, Print and Loop.
+To exit out of jshell use `Ctrl + D`.
+Java is statically typed.
+Java objects are always by reference.
+You cannot de-reference an object.

 ## Take Note of